nilearn/nilearn/doc/haxby_searchlight.rst

 Comparing to standard-analysis: F_score or SPM
 ------------------------------------------------

-The standard approach to brain mapping is performed using *statistical parametric mapping* (SPM), using ANOVA (analysis of variance), and F tests.
-Here we use is to compute the *p-values* of the voxels [1]_.
+The standard approach to brain mapping is performed using *Statistical Parametric Mapping* (SPM), using ANOVA (analysis of variance), and F-tests.
+Here we compute the *p-values* of the voxels [1]_.
 To display the results, we use the negative log of the p-value.

 .. figure:: auto_examples/images/plot_haxby_searchlight_2.png